 Create a life map using the 40 Developmental Assets framework to set goals and build a foundation for a successful and fulfilling future.

-Leading the Charge: How to Run a BSU
+Leading the Charge: How To Run a BSU

 Gain tools and tips to establish and lead a successful Black Student Union at your school.
 Learn to build community, organize events, and advocate for change.